siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 206 Toward an Emergent Hydrodynamic Limit.md

 ## 206.8 Summary

-The present book has not derived Navier-Stokes.
+The present appendix has not derived Navier-Stokes.

 What it has derived is a continuous transport substrate with local continuity and closure constraints.
 That is enough to justify the hydrodynamic question.